cani088/project1/README.txt

-- To run the program on devset simply do 'bash run_devset.sh <output_file>'
+- Run the run_devset.sh to run the program on the devset
-- To run the program on full dataset, do 'bash run_full.sh <output_file>'
+- Run the run_full.sh to run the program on the full dataset

+After the processing is done, the output content will be in a newly created file 'output_full.txt' or 'output_devset.txt' depending on which script you run.